Dodgers recall South Korean All-Star Hyeseong Kim and place Tommy Edman on injured list

 Kim agreed to a $12.5 million, three-year contract with the Dodgers on Jan.
 3 and opened the season with Triple-A Oklahoma City.

-Edman was placed on the injured list, retroactive to Wednesday, after missing two games with a sore right ankle.
-Edman ranks second on the team with eight home runs and 24 RBIs.
+Edman was put on the 10-day IL, retroactive to Wednesday, after missing two games with a sore right ankle.
+He ranks second on the team with eight home runs and 24 RBIs.

+“Tommy ran (Friday) and just still didn't feel great,” manager Dave Roberts said before Saturday night's game against the Atlanta Braves.
+“Still some soreness in the ankle.
+He didn't feel he could play tonight or even tomorrow potentially.”

+Roberts said he expects Edman to spend just the minimum 10 days on the injured list.

-Edman's injury creates an opportunity for Kim to make his major league debut.
+Edman's injury created an opportunity for Kim to make his major league debut.
+He entered at second base in the ninth inning.

+“I'll figure it out to see if there's an opportunity to start,” Roberts said of Kim.
+“Right now, he can come off the bench and fill in at certain spots.”

+Roberts said Kim's versatility as a middle infielder, outfielder and pinch runner was a factor in the team's decision, based on roster depth for what Roberts said is “potentially a short stint” in the majors.

 In 28 games with Oklahoma City, Kim hit .252 with five home runs, 19 RBIs and 13 stolen bases.